nucypher/nucypher/docs/source/guides/ethereum_node.rst

     Can only be used for :ref:`Worker (Ursula) <ursula-config-guide>` operations.

-Local keystore signing utilizes `eth-account <https://github.com/ethereum/eth-account>`_ to sign ethereum transactions using local ethereum keystore files directly.
-An Ethereum keystore file is an encrypted version of your Ethereum private key that is used for signing transactions.
-By default on ubuntu, the keystore directory path is ``~/.ethereum/keystore`` (on MacOS for Goerli testnet, ``/Users/<username>/Library/Ethereum/keystore``).
+Local keystore signing utilizes `eth-account <https://github.com/ethereum/eth-account>`_ to sign ethereum transactions using local ethereum keystore files.
+By default on Linux, the keystore directory path is ``~/.ethereum/keystore`` (on MacOS for Goerli testnet, ``/Users/<username>/Library/Ethereum/keystore``).

 Usage
 +++++

-Specify local keystore either through the CLI (``--signer``) or API (``nucypher.blockchain.eth.signers.KeystoreSigner``), using the URI ``keystore://<PATH TO LOCAL KEYSTORE>``.
+Specify the local keystore signer either through the CLI (``--signer``) or API (``nucypher.blockchain.eth.signers.Signer.from_signer_uri``), using the URI ``keystore://<PATH TO LOCAL KEYSTORE>``.

 The path provided can either be a directory of keystore files or an individual keystore file.
-In the case of a directory, it is scanned and the keystore files contained are processed.
+In the case of a directory, it is scanned and each of the keystore files contained are processed.